 \subsection{Comparison with conventional learning algorithms}

-Now that we have established the efficacy of the proposed technique, we compare it to a few established algorithms, such as 1-NN, ERM, and GroupDRO, that last of two have been historically hard to outperform~\citep{gulrajani2021in,koh2021wilds}.
-Comparing to more existing methods designed for robustness to spurious correlations is outside of the goal of this work, namely studying limits of in-context learning.
+Now that we have established the efficacy of the proposed technique, we compare it to a few established algorithms, such as 1-NN, ERM, and GroupDRO, of which the latter two have been historically hard to outperform~\citep{gulrajani2021in,koh2021wilds}.
+A comparison to more methods designed for robustness to spurious correlations is outside of the goal of this work, namely, studying limits of in-context learning.
 In our comparisons, we follow the evaluation recipe used for the in-context learners.
-Namely, we evaluate each baseline on 8192 sequences by training on the context part of the sequence and making a prediction on the single query.
+We evaluate each baseline on 8192 sequences by training on the context part of the sequence and making a prediction on the single query.
 More information about hyperparameters and model selection is presented in \cref{app:exp-details}.

 \cref{fig:wb-baseline-comparison,fig:mod-wb-baseline-comparison} compare the proposed and baseline approaches on \waterbirds{} and \modwaterbirds{} respectively.
 On \waterbirds{}, the proposed method outperforms ERM and GroupDRO on almost all context lengths, but is better than 1-NN only for short context lengths.
 The good performance of 1-NN is due to the bias in DINOv2 representations.
 On \modwaterbirds{}, the proposed method outperforms the baselines at all context lengths.
-From these results, we conclude that this in-context learner implements none of these algorithms.
+From these results, we conclude that in-context learners obtained with the proposed approach implement none of these algorithms.

-It is worth noting that baseline worst-group accuracies at $n=512$ are actually \emph{higher} than what we get when training on the entire dataset.
+It should be noted that worst-group accuracies of baselines at $n=512$ are actually \emph{higher} than what we get when training on the entire dataset.
 For example, on \waterbirds{}, 1-NN gets only 90.03\ \% worst-group accuracy, while ERM gets 84.23 $\pm$ 0.17 \% and GroupDRO gets 92.43 $\pm$ 0.24 \%.
-This is due to balanced sampling of classes and setting the minority ratio to 10\% withing each class, which is higher than the minority ratio of $\approx 5\%$ in the original \waterbirds{} dataset.
+This is due to balanced class sampling and setting the minority ratio to 10\% within each class, which is higher than the minority ratio of $\approx 5\%$ in the original \waterbirds{} dataset.
 One can think of our resampling as a weaker form of down-sampling which has been found to be helpful in presence of spurious correlations~\citep{nagarajan2021understanding,menon2021overparameterisation,idrissi2022simple}.